gl-inet/docs-astrowarp/docs/quick_start/index.md

 #### **Router Connection and Initial Setup**
-If you are a new user, please complete the GL router connection and initial setup following the [tutorial](https://docs.gl-inet.com/router/en/4/faq/first_time_setup/){target="_blank"} below before starting the configuration.
+If you are a new user, please complete the GL router connection and initial setup following the [tutorial](https://docs.gl-inet.com/router/en/4/faq/first_time_setup/){target="_blank"} below before starting the configuration.<br><br>

 #### **Enable Cloud Services**
 Please follow the steps below to enable Cloud Services before using AstroWarp:<br>

-**Step 1:**Access the router's management interface (http://192.168.8.1).
+**Step 1:**Access the router's management interface ([http://192.168.8.1](http://192.168.8.1){target="_blank"}).
 In the left panel, navigate to CLOUD SERVICES → AstroWap.
 Click on "Get Started."
 A "Cloud Services" window will appear in the top-right corner.
 Click the "Enable" button to activate Cloud Services.

 ![](../images/quick_start/1.png)
 **Step 2**: Log in to your GL account.